 Inverting electromagnetics – a new way to measure groundwater flow

-- This Spearhead team has developed electromagnetic sensors that for the first time could allow water resource managers to accurately measure the volume and flow of groundwater.
+A team of SfTI researchers have developed electromagnetic sensors that for the first time could allow water resource managers to accurately measure the volume and flow of groundwater.

-- The technology will help tackle issues of groundwater contamination and the preservation of precious water resources as parts of the world suffer the effects of climate change.
+- This technology will help tackle issues of groundwater contamination and the preservation of precious water resources as parts of the world suffer the effects of climate change.

 - The project has progressed well, with a lab-scale prototype of the technology in operation and significant improvements achieved in magnet and sensing technology that will underpin the sensors.